Geography of Niger: Agricultural geography

 Some of the land in Niger is used as arable land (660 km2 of land in Niger is irrigated) and as pasture.
 There are some forests and woodland.
 The table below describes land use in Niger, as of 2011.

 Climate

 Niger's climate is largely hot and dry, with most of the country in a desert region.
 The terrain is predominantly desert plains and sand dunes.
 There are also large plains in the south and hills in the north.
-In the extreme south, there is a tropical climate near the edges of the Niger River Basin.
+In the southwest, there is a hot semi-arid climate near the edges of the Niger River Basin.
+There are small pockets of a tropical savanna climate on the southern border.
 Lake Chad at the southeast corner of the country is shared between Niger, Nigeria, Chad, and Cameroon.

 Current issues

 Current environmental issues in Niger include overgrazing, soil erosion, deforestation, desertification, recurring droughts, and endangered wildlife populations (such as the African elephant, Northwest African cheetah, West African giraffe, and Addax), which are threatened because of poaching and habitat destruction.